MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Traffic within the VPC that is destined for the internet, must be routed to the IGW.
 From here, the IGW will handle getting the traffic to the internet on behalf of the VPC.
     * To route traffic, based on the IP address it is destined for, we need to edit the **Route Table** assigned to the VPC to specify that IP addresses in the non-public range should be sent ot the IGW.

+### VPC Peering
+* VPC Peering connects two VPCs together so that they can communicate as if they were the same network.
+* To prevent address conflicts, the two VPCs that are peered must have non-overlapping CIDR ranges.
+* VPC Peering strictly only allow connecting together a pair of VPCs - a single VPC peering connection can only suppport the communication between the two defined VPCs to communicate across it.
+  * Multiple VPC peering connections can be set up to allow a single VPC to communicate with other VPCs.
+* It is **not** transitive - A request from one VPC cannot hop over multiple VPC peering connections to reach a VPC that it is not directly peered with.
+  * If a VPC needs to communicate with another VPC, it must have its own explicitly defined VPC peering connection set up.
+* Every subnet that needs to communicate across VPCs, on both sides, must have its routing table updated to define that they traffic flow must go via the peering connection.
+* VPC peering connections can join VPCs that are:
+  * In the same account
+  * In different accounts
+  * In the same region
+  * In different regions

 ## Routing Traffic to Private Subnets
 * Althought a VPC can be divided into several subnets, it is possible to route traffic between them.
 A common use case for this is to implement a *bastion host*.
   * This is an EC2 instance in a public subnet (one which has internet access) which has SSH access to instances in a private subnet (one without internet access) so that the private instances can be controlled remotely.